TheSnakeFang/TheSnakeFang/README.md

 Hello!
 I'm Kevin, undergrad senior majoring in Computer Science and Business Administration at Carnegie Mellon University.
 Sadly not many public repos avaliable since making my school projects public would get me a stern call from the academic integrity office 😞.

-You can check out my personal website, some side projects, and random one-off works here.
+You can check out my personal website, some side projects, a few class assignments, and random one-off works here.
 For more, check out my portfolio and blog on my website (they haven't been updated in a few years though).

 🔭 **Currently working on**: MoonShot, a university research project focused on lunar exploration.
 Check out the [Iris Lunar Rover]((https://irislunarrover.space/)), launching [on December 24th](https://techcrunch.com/2023/10/25/ula-aims-to-launch-astrobotic-lunar-lander-on-christmas-eve/)!